-With a benefits debit card, you can receive auto-substantiation at the point of sale.
+Benefits debit card purchases are often auto-substantiated at the point of sale.
 That means at many vendors, such as pharmacies, grocery stores, and doctors’ offices, your purchase is automatically verified.
-That means you don’t have to spend time filling out claim paperwork and submitting it to your administrator.
-Keep in mind, your administrator may require proof for record keeping, so hang on to those receipts.
+As a result, you don’t have to fill out claim paperwork and submit it to your administrator.
+Keep in mind, your administrator may still require proof to meet IRS requirements, so hang on to your receipts.

-If your administrator offers a mobile app or online claims, it’s easy to submit those required receipts.
+If your administrator offers a mobile app or online claims entry, it’s easy to submit requested receipts.
 Snap a quick photo and with a few clicks you’re done.
-Most TPAs also accept faxed receipts, if you prefer that route.
+Most TPAs still accept faxed receipts, if you prefer that route.

-Whether you have an FSA, HRA, HSA or Transit/Commuter account, those are your dollars to use.
-With a benefits debit card, you have instant access to those funds, unlike having to wait for claim reimbursement.
+Your FSA, HRA, HSA or Transit/Commuter account are there to be used.
+With a benefits debit card, you have instant access to funds unlike having to wait for a claim reimbursement.

 The locations where you can use your debit card are restricted by merchant category codes (MCCs).
-Approved vendors include medical clinics, pharmacies, eye care centers, day care facilities, bus and train terminals, etc. Why is this important?
-It prevents theft and benefit fraud.
-For instance, you cannot use the debit card at a movie theater or gas station.
-In addition, many retailers use inventory codes to ensure that only approved items and services may be purchased with the card
+Approved vendors include medical clinics, pharmacies, eye care centers, day care facilities, bus and train terminals, etc. This prevents theft and benefit fraud.
+For example, you can’t use your healthcare debit card at a movie theater or gas station.
+In addition, many retailers use inventory codes to ensure that only approved products and services can be purchased with the card.

-Modern technology allows for all of your benefit accounts to be linked to a single card.
-For example, you can have a dependent care FSA, healthcare FSA and transit account all on the same card.
-When you pay for goods and services, the MCC codes help identify which funds to pull from.
+Depending on your plan setups, multiple benefit accounts may be linked to a single debit card.
+For example, you may be able to have a dependent care FSA, healthcare FSA and transit account all on the same card.
+When you pay for goods and services, the MCC codes help identify which funds to use.

-Check with your employer’s plan document to see if the company offers a benefits debit card.
+Check with your HR, benefits administrator, or Summary Plan Description to see if the company offers a benefits debit card.
 It’s a convenient and secure way to make the most out of your benefit accounts.